Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Discussion

 Our study inherits the limitations of static analysis and thus can unavoidably miss obfuscated riders.
-In fact, we have observed not only that the use of cryptographic APIs has increased significantly over the years, but we have also seen that the number of common resources is smaller than expected.
+In fact, we have observed that the use of cryptographic APIs has increased significantly over the years.
 This problem is the scope of our future work as we explain next.
-Even when specimens rely on obfuscation, due to the nature of the Android platform they nonetheless require a trigger that would deobfuscate the payload.
+Even when specimens rely on obfuscation, due to the nature Android they nonetheless require a trigger that would deobfuscate the payload.
 We can isolate these triggers using differential analysis as done in this work.
 This can aid dynamic analysis techniques to fuzz only those classes (and methods) where the hook to the obfuscated payload rests.
 Dynamic behaviors emanating from those payloads can then be used to extend the set of behaviors seen statically.
-Note that standalone dynamic analysis of repackaged malware also suffers from the problem, i.e., carrier- and rider-derived behaviors are intertwined.
-Thus, our differential analysis framework accordingly combined with dynamic analysis can overcome this limitation.

-The underlying technique that we used to compute differential analysis assumes that piggybacked classes respect the morphology of their code (in terms of CFG).
+The underlying technique that we use to compute differential analysis assumes that piggybacked classes respect the morphology of their code (in terms of CFG).
 There are advanced obfuscation techniques such as polymorphic and metamorphic malware that could alter the structure of the code (including the CFG of their methods).
-Furthermore, recent work shows that it is feasible to use stegomalware to systematically add dynamic code~\cite{suarez2014stegomalware,DroidPlugin}.
+Furthermore, recent work shows that it is feasible to use stegomalware to systematically add dynamic code~\cite{suarez2014stegomalware}.
 This would render differential analysis useless.
-However, to the best of our knowledge, there is no evidence in the wild that would indicate that this type of obfuscation is used in Android malware at large.
+However, to the best of our knowledge, there is no evidence in the wild that would indicate that this type of obfuscation is used in Android malware at large. \paragraph{Update Attacks}